WebexCC-SA/TS-2025/docs/main/AIAgentTrack_Mission3.md

 # Mission 3: Seamless AI to Human Agent Handoffs

 > !!!
 Note
-      This task relies on completing Mission 7 of the Fundamental Labs.
+      This task relies on completing Mission 2 of the AI Track.
 Ensure that mission is completed to have a fully functional AI Scripted Agent feature in the Contact Center.

 ## Story